 Toxins such as environmental pollutants, pesticides, plastics and cosmetics

 Poor living conditions

 Chronic states of dysbiosis can lead to damage of the mucus layer and tight junctions, therefore resulting in gaps between enterocytes.
 These gaps allow the passage of antigens from the gut lumen into the circulation, a process commonly termed leaky gut.
 When antigens cross the gut wall they have the capacity to over-activate immune cells and produce a pro-inflammatory response which results in further damage to the gut wall.
-Prolonged over-stimulation of the immune system can lead to systemic inflammation, which has been linked to number of metabolic derangements such as obesity and insulin resistance (37-43)
+Prolonged over-stimulation of the immune system can lead to systemic inflammation, which has been linked to number of metabolic conditions, such as obesity and insulin resistance, as well as inflammatory conditions such as autoimmune diseases and allergies (37-43)

-Systemic inflammation is now recognised as a key driver of premature ageing and weight gain.
-It is also associated with a range of metabolic and hormonal abnormalities that make it more difficult to lose fat and maintain a lower weight.
-Studies show that systemic inflammation is also associated with inflammation in adipose tissue and brain matter (44).
+Systemic inflammation is now recognised as a key driver of metabolic and inflammatory disorders.
+It is also both the cause and consequence of ageing - connection termed inflammageing.
+Inflammation causes cumulative oxidative stress and cellular damage making it more difficult for the cells to perform its function.
+Studies show that systemic inflammation is also associated with inflammation in adipose tissue and brain matter, where it impairs fat loss and neurological function respectively (44).

 Inflammation within adipose tissue leads to insulin resistance and fat gain.
 It also changes the function and hormonal output of fats cells.
 Normally, as fat cells enlarge, they secrete a hormone called leptin which sends signals of fullness to the brain and reduces food intake.
 When adipose tissue becomes inflamed, leptin signals are altered and eventually stop being detected by the brain.
 This is why some people report that they never feel satisfied or that they have no “off-switch” when it comes to food, despite carrying excess weight (45-46).